Vaginas — or more accurately, vulvas, and all their components — come in different shapes, sizes, and colors. They even have different smells.

-With this type, your inner and outer lips are usually the same size.
-Your inner lips aren’t visible because they’re hanging outside of the outer folds; they’re visible because the outer folds naturally sit or pull toward either side.
-They can usually be seen from the top to the bottom of your outer lips.
+With this type, the inner and outer lips are usually the same size.
+Your inner lips aren’t visible, because they’re hanging outside the outer folds; they’re visible because the outer folds naturally sit or pull toward either side.
+They can typically be seen from the top to the bottom of your outer lips.

-Their results suggest the following for average labia:
+Their results suggest the following for the average labia:

 Regardless of what the average size may be, if your labia minora or majora are especially sensitive or prone to pain and discomfort, you may be experiencing symptoms of labial hypertrophy.
 This is the medical term for enlarged labia.

 Labial hypertrophy rarely causes symptoms, but for some, it can make cleansing difficult or uncomfortable, and it may ultimately lead to infection.